 To evaluate the state of arrival and shipping, we considered the state that the plants arrived in and the measures each supplier took to protect the plant.
 Basically, everything that the seller did before the plant is left in the hands of its new caretaker.
-This included how well the plants were packaged, including whether they were cushioned from movement while traveling and had access to ventilation while waiting to be unboxed.
+This included how well the plants were packaged, including whether they were cushioned from movement while traveling and if they had access to ventilation while waiting to be unboxed.
 It also included whether they were appropriately watered and how established their root systems were in that soil.
-We were looking for a well-developed root system that was prepared to be transplanted into its new home, but was not so developed that the plant was root bound and way overdue to be moved.
+We were looking for a well-developed root system that was prepared to be transplanted into its new home but was not so developed that the plant was root-bound and way overdue to be moved.
 Finally, we assessed each for damage or signs of stress once they arrived.

 For example, the Costa Farms Snake Plant prefers completely dry soil between watering.
-In the large pot it was planted in only one watering was necessary over the four-week testing period.
+In the large pot it was planted in, only one watering was necessary over the four-week testing period.
 The other succulents scored well in this category, notably Crassula Ovata and Ponytail Palm.
 All of these plants not only require infrequent watering but also infrequent repotting, pruning, and fertilizing due to their slow growth rate.
 On the other hand, house plants like the Red Prayer Plant and the Asparagus Fern require additional misting and heavy feeding schedules to thrive.

 Here we wanted to take into account how resistant these plants were to a variety of growing conditions.
 To score this category we considered characteristics of each house plant such as the various light conditions, soil moisture, humidity, and temperatures each could survive in.
-With a combination of following care guidelines and observing the way each plant adjusted to its care regimen we determined hardiness.
+With a combination of following care guidelines and observing the way each plant adjusted to its care regimen, we determined hardiness.

 The ZZ Plant and the String of Pearls had the most striking results in this category.
 The ZZ Plant righted itself after arriving at a right angle to its container within just a few weeks.
 The String of Pearls showed new growth at several ends of tendrils after just two weeks.
 New growth was also noted on the plants in the Costa Farms Clean Air 3-Pack.
 On the other hand, the dry new growth on the Red Prayer Plant and the Majesty Palm Tree indicate stress and that they are having a hard time adjusting to their new homes.
 It took several months before we saw new growth on the Shop Succulents Crassula Ovata, but we are joyed to finally see it.

 — Jackie Kearney